 Inspired by the work of the late artist, Brayton Gifford, the Master Quilt Designer, Carol Wagner, artist Georgia Hamp and the story writer, Dianne Sunda, this creative storybook will warm your hearts.
 All ages will want to read it many times, over and over again.

 A list of published garden topics will be forthcoming for free download

-A COLLECTION OF OF SNOWY OWL’S CHRISTMAS TALES SNOWY OWL has shared Christmas Stories for many a year.
-His stories embrace The Magical Reindeer, his Animal Friends, know as the Snowy Owl Critters, The Christmas Workshop Elves and importantly, Father Christmas.
+A COLLECTION OF OF SNOWY OWL’S CHRISTMAS TALES.
+SNOWY OWL has shared Christmas Stories for many a year.
+His stories embrace The Magical Reindeer, his Animal Friends, known as the Snowy Owl Critters, The Christmas Workshop Elves and importantly, Father Christmas.

 This COLLECTION of heart warming and unforgettable stories have already been read over and over, globally.
 They are timeless and share tidings of joy and seasonal creativity.
 Annually, as a Snowy Owl Story is shared with families, the story will be added to the Keepsake Collection.